Englishson0909/S24Corpus-final/Final Report.md

-# Miran: Copy and paste this content to README.md file before presentation
+# Miran comments: 1) Copy and paste this content to README.md file before presentation, 2) Write the research title as a heading (not final project)

 1. Introuduction